Jonathan Kaye

-Biography
+Early life

 Kaye was born in Denver, Colorado, and is Jewish.
 He attended Sunnyslope High School in Phoenix, Arizona, where he was a star in golf, graduating in 1988.
-He graduated from the University of Colorado in 1993 and turned pro that same year.
-He began playing on the PGA Tour in 1995 after successfully competing in qualifying school.
+Kaye graduated from the University of Colorado in 1993.

+Professional career

+Kaye turned pro the year he graduated from college.
+Kaye successfully graduated from 1994 PGA Tour Qualifying School started playing on tour the following year.

 Kaye has won twice on the PGA Tour, at the 2003 Buick Classic and the 2004 FBR Open, and he has over 30 top-10 finishes.
 He is a self-taught player who has never had a teacher.
 "There's nobody who could teach my swing," he has said.

 Kaye has featured in the top 20 of the Official World Golf Ranking, though he has not played a PGA Tour event since 2011.
 Kaye briefly reappeared on the Web.com Tour in 2014, playing in three events and making the cut once with a T65 at the Panama Claro Championship.
 He also played on the Web.com Tour in 2017.
 In July 2017, 21 years after winning his first Colorado Open, he won it again with a record-tying 23-under-par 265 in the 53rd CoBank Colorado Open, earning $100,000.